Patagonia R1 TechFace Hoody

 • Too warm for mild conditions—we found it to be best for shoulder-season weather and cool alpine environments.

-Patagonia R1 TechFace Hoody (putting on hood)
+Patagonia R1 TechFace Hoody (phone in chest pocket)

 Comparison Table